-- Provide a location for around 440,000 sqm of employment industrial and warehousing floorspace, consisting of a mix of large-scale warehousing and advanced manufacturing; - Be in accordance with an agreed a comprehensive masterplan agreed by the local planning authority that shows phasing within the site, and which areas should or should not be developed, in accordance with policy JP-D1; - 3.
-Ensure that good quality road access is provided, allowing a link from the A6 to Westhoughton;

-- 4. Take advantage of the site's location near Junction 6 of the M61, whilst making sure that it has no significantly adverse affect on the motorway or other surrounding roads; - 5.
-Provide financial contributions to the enhancement of the highway network, public transport and demand responsive services, cycling and walking or other improvements identified through a transport assessment; - New criterion: Make provision for new and improved sustainable transport and highways infrastructure having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C7; - 6.
-Ensure that the siting and scale of buildings and the landscape planting scheme minimises the impact on long range views and that a high quality scheme of landscaping is implemented to minimise the prominence of the development and its impact upon the surrounding landscape and views; - 7.
-Protect the Site of Biological Importance at Four Gates from development and incorporate very high levels of landscaping, including the retention of existing woodland, hedgerows and ponds where practicable, so as to minimise the visual impact on the wider landscape and mitigate against its environmental impacts.
-Make provision for biodiversity, including taking appropriate account of Four Gates Site of Biological Importance, in accordance with policy JP-G9;
+- 1. Provide a location for around 440,000 sqm of industrial and warehousing floorspace; - Be in accordance with a comprehensive masterplan agreed by the local planning authority that shows phasing within the site, and which areas should or should not be developed, in accordance with policy JP-D1; - 3.
+Make provision for new and improved sustainable transport and highways infrastructure having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C8; - 4.
+Ensure that the siting and scale of buildings and the landscape planting scheme minimises the prominence of the development and its impact upon the surrounding landscape and views;

-New criterion: Make provision for green and blue infrastructure including, where practicable, the retention and enhancement of existing woodland, hedgerows and ponds in accordance with policy JP-G2;

-New criterion: Define and strengthen the boundaries of the Green Belt around the site, particularly at Westhoughton Golf Course, such that they will comprise physical features that are readily recognisable and likely to be permanent;

-New criterion: Make provision for compensatory improvements to the environmental quality and accessibility of remaining Green Belt in the vicinity of the site in accordance with policy JP-G2;

-- Take into account the effects of air and noise pollution from the major highways in and around the site; - Ensure that there is no undue adverse impact of light, air and noise pollution from the development and its associated operations; and - 10.
-Ensure that the integrity of the extensive network of existing rights of way network is protected; and

-New criterion: Consider the extraction of any viable mineral resources within Mineral Safeguarding Areas, in accordance with policy 8 of the Greater Manchester Joint Minerals Development Plan (or any relevant policies in subsequent minerals plans).
+- 5. Make provision for biodiversity, including taking appropriate account of Four Gates Site of Biological Importance, in accordance with policy JP-G8; - 6.
+Make provision for green and blue infrastructure including, where practicable, the retention and enhancement of existing woodland, hedgerows and ponds in accordance with policy JP-G2; - 7.
+Define and strengthen the boundaries of the Green Belt around the site, particularly at Westhoughton Golf Course, such that they will comprise physical features that are readily recognisable and likely to be permanent; - 8.
+Make provision for compensatory improvements to the environmental quality and accessibility of remaining Green Belt in the vicinity of the site in accordance with policy JP-G2; - 9.
+Ensure that there is no undue adverse impact of light pollution from the development and its associated operations; - 10.
+Ensure that the integrity of the extensive network of existing rights of way is protected; and - 11.
+Consider the extraction of any viable mineral resources within Mineral Safeguarding Areas, in accordance with policy 8 of the Greater Manchester Joint Minerals Development Plan (or any relevant policies in subsequent minerals plans).

-Reasoned Justification (MMBo7); (AMBo5)

-- 11.100 The Wigan to Bolton growth corridor is an excellent location for logistics and industrial uses.
-Strong demand for employment uses in the M61 corridor is evidenced by the success of other developments, including Logistics North. - 11.101 The Logistics North site at Over Hulton is currently experiencing considerable pressure for development and is almost completely committed, and it is expected that it will be completely committed by the early 2020s.
+- 11.114 The Wigan to Bolton growth corridor is an excellent location for logistics and industrial uses.
+Strong demand for employment uses in the M61 corridor is evidenced by the success of other developments, including Logistics North. - 11.115 The Logistics North site at Over Hulton is currently experiencing considerable pressure for development and is almost completely committed. - 11.116 Developing the land to the west of Wingates would allow a continuing supply of land for industry and warehousing in the M61 corridor and make a